-Mitch Albom’s “ Tuesday with Morrie: an old man, a young man and life’s greatest lesson” give us an opportunity to learn from Morrie Schwarz.
+Mitch Albom’s “ Tuesday with Morrie: an old man, a young man, and life’s greatest lesson” gives us an opportunity to learn from Morrie Schwarz.
 Morrie was a college professor who had amyotrophic lateral sclerosis (ALS), a terminal disease of the neurological system.

-After number of rigorous medical tests Morrie was told that his days was numbered.
+After a number of rigorous medical tests, Morrie was told that his days were numbered.
 But Morrie was not like all of us.
 He took death as his final project.

 Mitch Albom, who once taught by Morrie in college, joined with Morrie to finish their final course on how to live life.
 The book is full of wisdom and life lessons.
-I’ll be depicting lessons from the book in two parts.
-Here goes first episode:
+I'll be sharing some of the lessons from the book in two parts.
+Here goes the first episode:

 Dying is only one thing to be sad over Mitch.
 Living unhappily is something else.
 So many of the people who come to visit me are unhappy.

 Well the culture we’ve does not make people feel good about themselves.
 We’re teaching the wrong things.
 And you have to be strong enough to say if the culture does not work, don’t buy it.
 Create your own.
 Most people can’t do it. they’re more unhappy than me-even in my current condition.

 So many people walk around with a meaningless life.
 They seem half-asleep, even when they are busy doing things they think are important.
 This is because they are chasing the wrong things.
 The way you get meaning into your life is to devote yourself to loving others, devote yourself to your community around you, and devote yourself to creating something that gives you purpose and meaning.